 - Game mechanics

-You’ll use game design software tools to build your own working video game demo over the course of the minor.
+You’ll use game design software tools to build your own working video game demo throughout the minor.

-The Game Design Minor and the Video Game Design and Management Minor are the most relevant minors to this review, but USC offers a number of others:
+The Game Design Minor and the Video Game Design and Management Minor are the most relevant minors to this review, but USC offers several others:

 - Game Animation